April 15, 2021

 Let’s first address the elephant in the room; the fact is there are no BAD Medicare supplement plans.
 Every Medicare supplement plan will do exactly what Medicare tells it to do.
-If you are watching this video and you have already decided to go with a Medicare supplement plan and not a Medicare Advantage plan, then I congratulate you.
+If you are reading this article and you have already decided to go with a Medicare supplement plan and not a Medicare Advantage plan, then I congratulate you.
 You have already made the most important decision facing those who are new to Medicare.

-If you haven’t made up your mind, I invite you to watch my New To Medicare series of videos where I go through Medicare Advantage Plans, Supplements Plans, Part D and more.
+If you haven’t made up your mind, I invite you to watch my New to Medicare series of videos where I go through Medicare Advantage Plans, Supplements Plans, Part D and more.
 You will find this series on my website, MedigapSeminars.org and by subscribing to this channel.

 First, you are not limited by a network.
 With a Medicare supplement you can see any doctor, go to any medical facility in the U.S. or its territories, as long as they accept Original Medicare.
 That’s almost every doctor and medical facility in the country.

 Second, no insurance company has a say in your healthcare.
 Medicare’s intent is to cover everything that is medically necessary, and they lean on your doctor to determine medical necessity.
 Your healthcare decisions are between you and your doctor.